dddrrreee/cs140e-24win/labs/14-ss-equiv-deux/README.md

      tests pass for each one!
 Once all are replaced, comment out our `staff-switchto-asm.o` from the Makefile.

+     To help understand you should look at `switchto.h` which calls these routines.

   2. Go to `full-except-asm.S` and write the state saving code.
 This should mirror the system call saving you did last lab.
      Make sure the tests pass for each one.
 Once all calls to our code
      are removed (I would comment them out so you can flip back if needed) remove the link from the Makefile.

+     To help understand you should look at the `full-except.c` code which gets called from it.

 Now do a "git pull" and hopefully the code for the crazy threads package is checked in.